mwstyczynski/REST-Test-Automation/README.md

 ### Tech Stack

 * Core technologies: Java, Maven, Spring Boot
-* Rest:   Rest Assured
+* Rest:   Rest Assured, Lombok (builders)
-* Test organization and reporting: Cucumber
+* Test organization and reporting: Cucumber, Gherkin

+### Code Style and Plugins

+- install Gherkin and Cucumber for Java plugins
+- build and/or reload Maven project with required dependencies
+- install Java JVM on your local machine; add to .path
+- change indent to 4 chars for better readability